Nelson19so/oclicon-shop/README.md

 ---
 # 🛍️ Clicon Online Store — eCommerce Project

 A fully functional eCommerce platform built using **Django** for the backend and **HTML, CSS, TailwindCSS, JavaScript, and jQuery** for the frontend.
 ---

-## 🚀 Features
+## 🚀 Features - complete (CRUD)

 - User registration and login (email/username/password + Google OAuth)
 - email confirmation, reset password
 - Product listing + filtering and detail pages
-- Add to cart, update quantity, remove from cart
+- User and anonymous user add to cart, update quantity, remove from cart
-- Add to wishlist, Compare and Remove
+- User and anonymous user add to wishlist, Compare and Remove
-- Checkout and order processing/order tracking
+- authenticated user Checkout and order processing/order tracking
-- User profile with order history
+- User profile and user account delete with order history
 - Admin product management (CRUD)
 - blog post listing and details
 - ads and so on